flarum/flarum.github.io/_docs/common-issues.md

 ### Slow server

-To find the root cause, first identify which component is slow.
+To find the root cause, first, identify which component is slow.
 Run `top` on your server.
 It will show you the processes that use the most capacity.
 Possibilities:

 **Nginx or Apache**